Ollie, Ollie, The Ox Is Free!

 Few are made for independence – it is a privilege of the strong.
 And he who attempts it, having the completest right to it but without being compelled to, thereby proves that he is probably not only strong but also daring to the point of recklessness.
 He ventures into a labyrinth, he multiplies by a thousand the dangers which life as such already brings with it, not the smallest of which is that no one can behold how and where he goes astray, is cut off from others, and is torn to pieces limb from limb by some cave-minotaur of conscience.
 If such a one is destroyed, it takes place so far from the understanding of men that they neither feel it nor sympathize – and he can no longer go back!
 He can no longer go back even to the pity of men! –

 Piper has a choice.
-She could choose to see Laura as possessed by grief instead of as a witch, sadist or worse.
+She could choose to see Laura as possessed by grief instead of as a witch, sadist, fanatical toady, status-humping power-sucking occultist or worse, a feminist.
 It wouldn’t excuse what she did, merely render her understandable.
 Bad faith makes the imagination that fuels empathy boundless.
 For Ellul and other playful thinkers, faith wasn’t passive spectacle, but active, engaging speculation.
-Trauma is self-critical, under the surface and multifaceted.
+Trauma lies under the surface; multifaceted and self-critical.
 She can choose to do what her juvenile adoptive mother couldn’t – let go.
-Embrace the empathy that comes with a tragic world-view instead of equating dramas.
+Embrace the empathy that comes with a tragic world-view instead of equating dramas, and let sympathy buoy her to new heights.
 After a gracious grieving period, of course.

 That which is done out of love always takes place beyond good and evil.